noiuynoise/motor_design/README.md

 The run_remote.sh script is meant to setup and run on a remote machine because FEMM needs create windows in the xserver.
 It is not recommended to run locally unless if you do not plan on using the computer for a while.

 ## License
 This project is licensed under the Unlicense.
 Do what you want with this repository.
 If you make something cool I'd like to know - you can reach me at andrew.mularoni@gmail.com.
-I won't stop you but please no weapons development or neural network training.
-Really just don't sue me if it breaks something.
+I won't stop you but please no weapons development or neural network training on my code.
+Just don't sue me if it breaks something.

 ## Third Party
 This project uses the Pyfemm library to interface with FEMM, both of which are licensed under the Aladdin Free Public License.